Rewiring the Transformer with Depth-Wise LSTMs: Transformer with Depth-Wise LSTM

-Compared to the residual connection, we suggest that: 1) The gate mechanism (in Equation \ref{eqa:igate}, \ref{eqa:fgate}, \ref{eqa:ogate}) of the depth-wise LSTM can serve as the evaluation mechanism to treat representations from different sources differently.
-2) the computation of its hidden state (in Equation \ref{eqa:lstmhid}) is performed on the concatenated representation instead of the element-wise added representation, which allows to utilize different-level of information differently.
+As the depth-wise LSTM is computed across stacked Transformer layers and the token embeddings are already produced before computing the first encoder/decoder layer, we use the token embeddings as $Cell_0$ and $Output_0$.

-We use depth-wise LSTM rather than depth-wise multi-head attention network with which can build the NMT model solely based on the attention mechanism for two reasons:
+The gate mechanisms (Equations~\ref{eqa:igate},~\ref{eqa:fgate},~\ref{eqa:ogate}) of the depth-wise LSTM can selectively learn to treat representations from different Transformer levels differently while guarding against vanishing and exploding gradients (Table~\ref{tab:ablrnn}).

-\begin{itemize} \item Even using the multi-head attention network, it has to compute in the layer-by-layer manner like in the decoding, which will not help GPU parallelization and bring significant acceleration. \item The attention mechanism linearly combines representations with attention weights.
-Thus, it lacks the ability to provide the non-linearity compared to the LSTM, which we suggest shall be important. \end{itemize}
+We use depth-wise LSTM rather than a depth-wise multi-head attention network \cite{dou2018exploiting} with which we can build the NMT model solely based on the attention mechanism for two reasons: 1) we have to compute the stacking of Transformer layers sequentially as in sequential token-by-token decoding, and compared to the use of depth-wise LSTM of $O(n)$ complexity, depth-wise multi-head attention networks suffer from $O(n^2)$ complexity and they cannot be parallelized at the depth level.
+2) the attention mechanism linearly combines representations with attention weights.
+Thus, it lacks the ability to provide the non-linearity compared to the LSTM, which we suggest is important.